chef/chef-oss-practices/community-membership.md

   - Addresses bugs or issues discovered after code is accepted
 - Members can do `/lgtm` on open PRs.
 - They can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.
-- Tests can be run against their PRs automatically (In projects leveraging Chef's internal CI system).
+- Tests can be run against their PRs automatically (In projects leveraging Chef's expeditor framework).
 No `/ok-to-test` needed.
 - Members can do `/ok-to-test` for PRs that have a `T-needs-ok-to-test` label, and use commands like `/close` to close PRs as well.
 - Invite to the yearly Community Summit
 - Members Only Swag pack

-**Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.
+**Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.
+If a member drops below a reasonable threshold of activity (definable, project to project) for 5 months they will be sent a warning notifying them that they have 1 month to re-assert their activity or their membership will be revoked.
+Former members, or Alumni, are always welcome to seek a membership refresh at any time.

 ## Reviewer